What does an Adopt-A-Highway group do? |

-What does the Department provide?
+What does the WisDOT provide?

-- The Department furnishes safety vests, portable "people working" signs, the safety training video, trash bags, trash bag pick-up and disposal, and two acknowledgment signs marking your highway.
+- The department furnishes safety vests, portable "people working" signs, the safety training video, trash bags, trash bag pick-up and disposal, and two acknowledgment signs marking your highway.

-- The Department will install the sign announcing your group's litter control sponsorship.
+- The department will install the sign announcing your group's litter control sponsorship.